Skip to content

 Key Takeaways

-Both exits get value out of your IRA, but they work differently and suit different situations.
-Cash liquidation is the more common path: you sell the metals, receive dollars in your IRA account, and then take a distribution.
-In-kind distribution skips the sale entirely and delivers the physical metals to you, but it triggers the same tax event as a cash withdrawal because the IRS treats the fair market value of the metals as a distribution, as explained in IRS Publication 590-B.
+Cash liquidation is the more common exit: you sell metals to the dealer, receive dollars in the IRA, and then take a distribution.
+In-kind distribution skips the sale and ships the physical metals to you.
+Both trigger ordinary income tax on the distributed value because the IRS treats the fair market value of metals at distribution date as the taxable amount, as outlined in IRS Publication 590-B. The table below compares cost, timeline, and tax treatment.

 Most investors choose cash liquidation because they need the money for living expenses in retirement.
 In-kind distribution makes sense primarily for people who want to continue holding physical gold outside of the IRA structure, perhaps because they are closing the account but still believe in gold as a long-term asset.
 Either way, you should understand the full fee picture before initiating either exit.